What Architects and Interior Designers Need to Know About AI and Living Wall Specification

 Ready to Integrate a Living Wall or Green Wall Into Your Next Project?

-Lily Scott collaborates early with architects and construction teams to ensure every green wall is built cost-effectively, with a seamless and thriving aesthetic.
+lily scott collaborates early with architects and construction teams to ensure every green wall is built cost-effectively, with a seamless and thriving aesthetic.
 Get in touch to start the conversation.

 lilyscottdesigns.com | info@lilyscottdesigns.com